Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.11851/10872

 dc.subjectUnfair Commercial Practicesen_US

-dc.titleGreen Is the New Black: The Rise of Green Marks and Possible Solutions to Greenwashingen_US
+dc.titleGreen Is the New Black: the Rise of Green Marks and Possible Solutions To Greenwashingen_US

 dc.typeArticleen_US